pipelinersales/pipeliner-php-sdk/README.md

 The API token and password for a particular pipeline can be found in the <code>Sales Pipeline &rarr; API Access</code> section of customer portal.

-The `create` method sends a HTTP request in order to obtain the pipeline version.
+The `create` method sends a HTTP request in order to obtain the existing entity types.

 ### Loading data